mrizwanriaz/DEG-volcano/README.md

 RShiny app is live at https://rizwanriaz.shinyapps.io/DEGs/

 This RShiny app is designed to visualize differentially expressed genes using volcano plots.
-The app takes a csv file as input, which should contain three columns i.e., gene, log2FoldChange, padj.
+The app takes a _CSV_ file as input, which should contain three columns, i.e., _gene_, _log2FoldChange_, _padj_.
 The app then generates volcano plots to visualize the gene expression.

 Local Installation:
 1. Install R on your system.